- Oct 1, 2018

 One of those places is Soundstripe.
 At Soundstripe, we offer royalty free music for film.
 Our music library includes a wide variety of genres, and our selection is continually growing.
 You can also search and filter our music based on a number of criteria.
 Filmmakers appreciate that they can find songs based on mood, pace, length, and beats.
 You can also create playlists for your favorite songs.
 Then you can be like Ryan Connolly and listen to your chosen movie soundtrack as you write your screenplay, watch the first takes, and start the arduous film editing process.

-Best of all, for a low monthly or yearly subscription, you can access and use all of the royalty free songs in our library.
+Best of all, for an all-inclusive subscription, you can access and use all of the royalty free songs in our library.
 You don’t have to worry about permissions or copyrights, only about creating the absolute best soundtrack for your movie.
 Take a look at our royalty free music for film and then sign up for a Soundstripe membership today.